Protocol State Machines as Attack Surfaces

 The pattern repeats at the application layer.
 Any application protocol that allocates state before verifying the legitimacy of the requesting party is vulnerable to state exhaustion.

-The slowloris attack, examined in more detail in a later post, is a pure example of state exhaustion at the HTTP layer.
+Slowloris, examined in more detail in a later post, is a pure example of state exhaustion at the HTTP layer.
 An attacker opens many connections and sends HTTP headers slowly, one byte at a time, at intervals just below the server's header timeout.
 The server holds each connection open waiting for the complete request headers.
 The attacker accumulates connections until the server's connection limit is reached, blocking legitimate clients.
+The resource being exhausted is the server's thread pool (in threaded server models) or the event loop's file descriptor table (in event-driven models).
+Both are finite.

 The General Pattern